tmttn/AOC21/README.md

 ## Day 7

 This was kinda easy.
 The logic was simple, just had Copilot work out the code line per line.
 Not sure why I had to substract 1 from the average positions, but I did some investigating around the average and it turned out to be the correct answer.
 As the total consumed fuel was lower.

+## Day 8

+Lots of manual labor today.
+GitHub Copilot did not like 7-digit numbers...